SenaitTesfatsion/AWS-Serverless-Solution-/README.md

 # Building A Serverless Solution In The AWS Cloud
-This project shows building a serverless solution in the AWS cloud.
-This architecture is designed for a web backend with decoupled application components.
-It is also designed to easily scale in and out as demand changes.
+This project presents the development of a serverless solution on the AWS cloud tailored for a web backend with decoupled application components.
+The architecture is designed to seamlessly accommodate fluctuating demands by dynamically scaling in and out as necessary.

 ![serverless](https://user-images.githubusercontent.com/110143245/222287619-b02ab3d3-9c14-4a86-953c-c6eac72a84e7.png)